 You name it, there is a good chance there is an Air Cadet somewhere doing it!

 Air Cadets provides a stimulating, exciting and varied program which ensures that all cadets achieve their full potential.
-This may come in many different ways including academics, sport, flying, gliding, skiing, adventure training, leadership training and in the Duke of Edinburgh Award.
+This may come in many different ways including academics, sport, flying, gliding, skiing, adventure training, citizenship, leadership training and in the Duke of Edinburgh Award.

-When do Air Cadets meet?
+When and where do Air Cadets meet?

 Most Squadrons will meet twice a week during which cadets are able to take part in many activities, as well as planning for additional ones.
 There are also numerous weekend events and activities, provided by the Squadrons.